-Halloween is a fun time of the year where kids of all ages (and adults alike) go a little crazy and a little overboard, but unfortunately it can come with safety worries—particularly when it comes to the costumes we choose for our children.
+Halloween is a fun time of the year where kids of all ages, but unfortunately it can come with safety worries—particularly when it comes to the costumes we choose for our children.

-There are issues from flammability to strangulation risks with some costumes, so if you are concerned, consider these 5 tips for selecting a safe costume:
+There are issues from flammability to strangulation risks with some costumes, so if you are concerned, consider these 5 tips for selecting a safe Halloween costume for Kids:

 Be on the look out for halloween costumes that have labels that claim to be flame retardant or flame resistant.
 It is important though that this does not mean fire-proof.
 It is just a warning.

 Masks are common accessories at halloween and can often make the costume.
 But not all masks are comfortable and some may not even be the right fit or design for your child.

 Not only will this be very annoying and irritating to wear but it could also cause concerns with breathing especially if it is not the right size and therefore blocks the nose or mouth.

 Instead of using a mask or head accessory, consider using face paint instead.
 You can find organic and non-toxic face paints for kids, and you don’t have to worry about a mask that can obscure vision and cause breathing issues, particularly for toddlers and young children.
 Here are some great face painting kits to check out!

 Joyin 24 Color Non Toxic Face Paint Crayons